 1b.
 Tell us your genre, how long you’ve been at it, who or what inspires you or whatever you want us to know.

 I never planned to be a blogger.
 In 2017, I was diagnosed with prostate cancer.
 The diagnosis was unexpected and devastating.
 I had no symptoms, no health issues, or family history.
 And yet, cancer was already in the final stage before breaching the prostate.
-If it weren’t for regular testing, cancer would have spread before I developed symptoms.
+If it weren’t for regular testing, the cancer would have spread before I developed symptoms.
 Since my diagnosis, I’ve met many men in stage-4 who never heard of testing until after their terminal diagnosis.
-Therefore, I decided it was important to share my story and encourage anyone with a prostate to not wait for symptoms before seeing a doctor.
+Therefore, I decided it was important to share my story and encourage anyone with a prostate not to wait for symptoms before seeing a doctor.

 I now blog about my experience, lessons learned, and what I would have done differently.
 To date, I’m proud to say that I have over 80 blog posts that share intimate details of my diagnosis, treatment, and ongoing recovery.
 In addition, I have a YouTube channel with over 40 videos.
 I’m also proud to be a writer for Health Union.
 Please help raise awareness of prostate cancer by sharing my Blog, Videos and Website, including all my articles published on ProstateCancer.net.